Privacy policy

 Instagram:

-Social network, allows you to share photos and videos, comment on and favorite posts, send messages, subscribe to profiles and pages;
+Social network, enables the sharing of photos and videos, commenting on and favoriting posts, sending messages, subscribing to profiles and pages;

 Service provider: